Hpmaharaja/finityone-backend-project/README.md

   The stages of the take home project are in order of difficulty, so if you feel something is easier, please try doing this IN ORDER.
 For example, the first task stage is the easiest, while the last task stage is the hardest.

-  Clone the repository, and begin by coding within.
+  Clone the repository, `cd server && npm install`, and begin by coding within.
+To run the server, run `npm start` within the server folder.

+  NOTE: You need to install Node before starting developing on the project.

   As a helper, you have 1 lifeline to get help from Heran (heran@finityone.com).
 Send an email to setup a Google Hangouts call to go over the lifeline.